 To enable remote connections type ‘remote desktop settings’ into the search field on the bottom left of your screen.

-Set the ‘enable remote desktop’ switch to on.
+Set the ‘enable remote desktop’ to on.
 This allows other machines to connect.
 Click ‘confirm’ on the blue dialog box.

 Now you need to find out the IP address of the machine.
 To do this open the command prompt.
 Type ‘cmd’ into the search field on the bottom left of your screen.
 Click ‘command prompt’